-As of March 9, 2015, we had a 7.7% interest in the outstanding ordinary shares of TCL.
+As of February 29, 2016, we had a 7.7% interest in the outstanding ordinary shares of TCL.
 See "Item 5.
 Operating and Financial Review and Prospects - Business Expansion and Diversification Plan."
 We are currently considering our options in relation to our investment in the TCL group including disposing of our entire shareholding in TCL.
 TCL is listed on the Main Board of the Singapore Exchange.
-TCL's share price on the Singapore Exchange closed at \$\$0.021 on March 9, 2015.
-As a result of the introduction of the minimum-trading-price of \$\$0.20 by the Monetary Authority of Singapore and the Singapore Stock Exchange for issuers listed on the Main Board of the Singapore Exchange which took effect from March 2, 2015 as a continuing listing requirement, TCL announced on April 2, 2015 that it proposed to undertake a share consolidation exercise.
-This would involve the consolidation of every twenty existing ordinary shares in the share capital of TCL into one ordinary share subject to shareholders' and the Singapore Stock Exchange approvals.
-On April 8, 2015, TCL announced that it had received in-principle approval from the Singapore Stock Exchange for the proposed share consolidation.
+TCL's share price on the Singapore Exchange closed at S\$0.20 on February 29, 2016.
+As a result of the introduction of the minimum-trading-price of S\$0.20 by the Monetary Authority of Singapore and the Singapore Stock Exchange for issuers listed on the Main Board of the Singapore Exchange which took effect from March 2, 2015 as a continuing listing requirement, TCL undertook a share consolidation exercise that involved the consolidation of every twenty existing ordinary shares in the share capital of TCL into one ordinary share.
+The share consolidation was completed on May 11, 2015 following approval from its shareholders and from the Singapore Stock Exchange.

-The TCL group invests in real estate and other investment opportunities which include property-backed financial instruments and in direct property.
+The TCL group invests in real estate and other investment opportunities which include property-backed financial instruments.
 The TCL group's lifestyle division is engaged in the distribution of lifestyle products including beauty and health and enviro-care products in China (including Hong Kong), Southeast Asia and India.